Introduction to Lettering Comics

 If you want to make professional-looking comics, you want to completely understand the art of lettering!

 Besides watching and listening to Erica during class, what do I actually do in the course?

 Every student is given a number of professional pages to letter.
-These are pages illustrated for real Marvel and DC and IDW comics.
+These are pages illustrated for real Marvel, DC and IDW comics.
 They’ve got professional scripts and line art for you to use and reference.
 And the scans are good and clean; the kind you should be getting if you go pro!
 You’re lettering real comics!

 And best of all, by the end of the course, if you follow through, you’ll wind up with some portfolio pieces to boot!